 Visiting students with a Tier 4 visa need to adhere to the requirements set out by the UK Border Agency.
-They will need to provide a copy of their passport photo and visa pages to the Secretary to the Head of the Department.
+They will need to provide a copy of their passport photo, visa pages and British Residence Permit (BRP) to the Visitor Administrator.
 They must visit the office within 7 days of arrival.
 If this is not done the University must report their non-arrival to the UK Border Agency.
 If the student knows they are unable to arrive within 7 days of the agreed date, they must inform the office of their new arrival date.
 During their stay at the Department they must sign in to the office at the beginning of each term of their stay.
 These dates will be agreed with the office on their arrival at the Department.
 If the student fails to make these appointments and does not ask beforehand for them to be rescheduled, the University is obliged to inform the UK Border Agency.
 This could affect their stay in the UK.

 Visitors should note that the main activities of the Department and the University are limited to three, eight week terms:

-Please note that there are specific requirements for English language training.
+Please note that there are specific University requirements for English language training.
 Visitors are expected to be able to communicate to such a level that they are able to integrate into the Department and make effective use of their time here.
-For visiting students applying for a Tier 1 visa they need to check the specific language requirements as detailed in their visa application.
+Visiting students also need to check the specific language requirements as detailed in their visa application.